PUCD2035-E-F15/class_notes/content/week_10/index.md

 ## Tell a Story in Three Sentences

 - write a story in three sentences
-- partner up, share story, revise story
+- partner up, read story out loud, revise story
 - read story to class